Author

 Celebrate Easter amidst the blooming beauty of Valley Forge, where spring comes to life.
 Join us for an egg-citing array of festive events, from vibrant egg hunts to charming seasonal activities suitable for the entire family.

-Cherry blossom trees around Montgomery County will reach peak bloom in the Greater Philadelphia Area from April 5 to April 8, 2025.
+Cherry blossom trees around Montgomery County will reach peak bloom in the Greater Philadelphia Area around April 4, 2026.
 With 96 miles of trails, Montco has many places to view these and other local trees in bloom.
 Some of the favorite parks and attractions with spring scenery include Inner Line Drive at Valley Forge National Historical Park, Green Lane Park, the Harriton House in Bryn Mawr, the Historic Trappe - Muhlenberg House in Trappe, and Curtis Arboretum in Jenkintown.

 Montco History Pass Hint: Looking to win a free sticker, mug, or maybe a tote bag?
 Valley Forge National Historical Park, Harriton House, and Historic Trappe - Muhlenberg House are locations on the FREE Montco History Pass.
 When you visit, be sure to check-in on the pass to earn prize points.

-As far as spring activities for outdoor adventurers go, the 19th Annual Valley Forge Revolutionary 5-Mile Run is one of the best.
+As far as spring activities for outdoor adventurers go, the 20th Annual Valley Forge Revolutionary 5-Mile Run and 2-Mile Walk is one of the best.
 Participants run or walk through the Valley Forge National Historical Park (or join virtually), and proceeds from the event go right back to this site the community holds dear.
-The event, which takes place on April 13, 2025, will also get you excited for the upcoming National Park Week!
+The event, which takes place on April 19, 2026, will also get you excited for the upcoming National Park Week!

 Reconnecting with nature is one of the most fun things to do in spring, and the John James Audubon Center at Mill Grove is the perfect place for just that.
 The Mill Grove estate is made up of more than 200 acres, with five miles of bird-watching trails and the opportunity for guided bird walks, tours of the property’s historic house, and visits to the museum’s interactive exhibits.
 Bring your binoculars!